Be mindful of holiday spending faux pas

 How many times have we done this?
-Bought ourselves a unexpected gift when we were really supposed to buy gifts for others.
-According to a survey from Interact , more than one-third (35 per cent) of Canadian holiday shoppers will be buying gifts for themselves.
-Putting the “I” in Christmas can really blow a budget if it's not planned.
+We bought ourselves an unexpected gift when we were really supposed to buy gifts for others.
+According to a survey from Interact, more than one-third (35 percent) of Canadian holiday shoppers will be buying gifts for themselves.
+Putting the “I” in Christmas can really blow a budget if it’s not planned.

 My five cents

-Look, these faux pas are pretty common and I’ll be the first to admit I’ve been guilty of all these at one time or another.
+Look, this faux pas is pretty common and I’ll be the first to admit I’ve been guilty of all these at one time or another.

 No one is perfect but it’s better to be aware of these holiday spending faux pas and try to fight the risk of being overly emotional and impulsive.
 It’s important to remind us of the importance of fiscal responsibility.